argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 python minilmv2.py
 ```

 Then run the script as a batch job with PBS.
-This will reserve a full node.
+This will reserve a full eight-card(chip) node.
 ```bash
 qsub -l  select=1,place=excl run_minilmv2.sh
 ```